polendri/neurotic/README.md

 Furthermore, this is a CPU-based implementation, so it's not going to compete with actual ML frameworks which support GPU acceleration.
 This was a hobby project to explore neural networks and to see if Rust's type was up to the task of building everything up at compile time.
+(For the curious, the answer is: yes... with great pain.
+Take a look at the `nalgebra` `Allocator` usage littered throughout the project.)

 ## Documentation